winslet/composer/packages/composer-website/jekylldocs/applications/web.md

 The reference instructions below are for if you already have a Business Network Archive and would like to build a skeleton Angular application, if you would like to fully understand how to develop a BNA and build an application from there please see the developer tutorial.

 **Prerequisites**
-You will need the Composer [development tools](../installing/development-tools.html) in order to run the Angular generator.
+- You will need the Composer [development tools](../installing/development-tools.html) in order to run the Angular generator.
+- A Business Network Archive (.BNA) you would like to deploy.

 ### 1. Start Fabric running on your local machine